legoandmars/GorillaCosmetics/README.md

 This mod also depends on Newtonsoft.Json, so go to my latest [Newtonsoft.Json release](https://github.com/legoandmars/Newtonsoft.Json/releases/latest) and follow the instructions there.

+It also depends on Utilla, so install the latest [Utilla release](https://github.com/legoandmars/Utilla/releases/latest) as well

 Next, go to the [latest release of this mod](https://github.com/legoandmars/GorillaCosmetics/releases/latest) and extract it directly into your game's folder.
 Make sure it's extracted directly into your game's folder and not into a subfolder!

 The mod is now installed!